Conference Logo ProgramMaster Logo

 Ji-Cheng Zhao, University of Connecticut

-Scope The thermodynamics and kinetics of alloys are at the core of understanding and optimizing the properties and performance of metallic materials.
-The proposed "Thermodynamics and Kinetics of Alloys IV" symposium aims to provide a unique forum for researchers in both experimental and computational domains to exchange knowledge, discuss the latest advancements, and explore future directions in alloy thermodynamics and kinetics.
+Scope Understanding and optimizing the thermodynamic and kinetic behavior of alloys are fundamental to advancing the design and performance of structural and functional metallic materials.
+The “Thermodynamics and Kinetics of Alloys IV” symposium serves as a unique forum for interdisciplinary discussions bridging experimental and computational approaches, emphasizing real-world applications, the integration of advanced characterization techniques, and future directions in alloy thermodynamics and kinetics.

 • Theoretical and Computational Advances: Leveraging theoretical insights and computational tools to develop advanced models linking alloy composition, microstructure, and properties.
-This includes enabling enhancements in mechanical, magnetic, electronic, and photonic performance of multicomponent alloys.
+Topics include emerging methodologies that enhance the mechanical, magnetic, electronic, and photonic properties of multicomponent alloys.

-• Advanced Experimental Techniques: Utilizing cutting-edge synthetic tools, high-throughput autonomous experimentation, and advanced characterization techniques to accelerate the understanding of thermodynamic stability and kinetic behaviors in alloys.
+• Advanced Characterization and Alloy Performance: Employing cutting-edge synthetic techniques, high-throughput autonomous experimentation, and advanced characterization techniques to accelerate the understanding of thermodynamic stability and kinetic behaviors in alloys.

-• Rapid and Automated Alloy Design: Highlighting recent advances in the development of accelerated workflows for alloy discovery and optimization, including high-throughput screening, autonomous experimentation, and integration of machine learning (ML) and artificial intelligence (AI).
-This scope will explore the automation of alloy design processes to enable rapid identification of optimal compositions, microstructures, and processing pathways tailored for specific applications.
+• Rapid and Automated Alloy Design: Showcasing novel data-driven strategies for accelerated alloy discovery and optimization, including high-throughput screening, autonomous experimentation, and AI/ML integration with traditional computational and experimental methods.
+This session explores automation in alloy design, enabling the rapid identification of optimal compositions, microstructures, and processing pathways for targeted applications.

 Proceedings Plan Undecided